ct sheep BREEDERS ASSOCiation, inc.

 There is a list of farms that participated in the most recent blanket as well as information from farms that have asked to have their contact information for selling their Connecticut Blankets at the bottom of this page and also on the Marketplace Classifieds page If more information is needed please contact the Blanket Inventory Coordinator via email at smurray@ctsheep.com.

-2024 CT Blanket Contributors
+2025 CT Blanket Contributors

 Jessica Glass & Dave Raymond, Hildred’s Farm, South Windsor

-Susan & Chris Hermonot, North Franklin
+Susan Hermonot, Mason Hill Farm, North Franklin

 Sherri Holmberg, Epona Farm, Bethel